sekuji/anilist-follow-export/README.md

 `python export.py`
 2. Enter the AniList `userid`
 3. Enter `following` or `followers` for either one you want to export
-4. Enter the directory path to save exported list in txt file.
+4. Enter the directory path to save exported list in txt file, for example:
+`C:\Users\User\Desktop\Example`